ikosmidis/brglm2/README.md

 where the likelihood is penalized by a power of the Jeffreys’ invariant prior).

-For logistic regression, in particular, \[**brglm2**\] also provides methods for maximum Diaconis-Ylvisaker prior penalized likelihood (MDYPL) estimation, and corresponding methods for high-dimensionality correction of the aggregate bias of the estimator and the usual statistics used for inference; see [Sterzinger and Kosmidis, 2024](https://arxiv.org/abs/2311.07419).
+For logistic regression, \[**brglm2**\] also provides methods for maximum Diaconis-Ylvisaker prior penalized likelihood (MDYPL) estimation, and corresponding methods for high-dimensionality corrections of the aggregate bias of the estimator and the usual statistics used for inference; see [Sterzinger and Kosmidis, 2024](https://arxiv.org/abs/2311.07419).